Sembcorp Second Co-Generation Plant, Singapore

 The engineering, procurement and construction contract was signed with Alstom Power Singapore and Alstom (Switzerland) for a total value of €500m (S$900m).

 The order for the first 400MW was signed in February 2011.
-The single contract is worth €300m and calls for the supply of the entire unit and associated equipment.
-It also includes an 18-year maintenance clause.
+The €300m single contract covers the supply of the entire unit and associated equipment, as well as an 18-year maintenance clause.

 GT26 turbine technology

 The sequential gas turbine provides lower kilowatt hour costs without reducing availability.
-The concept exhibits high power density in a gas turbine.
+The concept exhibits high-power density in a gas turbine.

 GT26 has five rows of small dimensional blades, arranged in the form of fir-tree slots.
-A combination of film and convection cooling techniques cools the high pressure turbine stage and the first three low-pressure turbine stages through the air coming from the compressor.
+A combination of film and convection cooling techniques cools the high-pressure turbine stage and the first three low-pressure turbine stages through the air coming from the compressor.

 Singapore power market